About Sight Loss Councils

 Anela, Sight Loss Council member

-There are currently over 20 Sight Loss Councils.
+There are currently around 25 Sight Loss Councils.
 Thomas Pocklington Trust plans to expand these further across the country this coming year.

 What we do

-We use our lived experience to increase the accessibility of services and work with local and national service providers to make this happen.
+We use our lived experience to increase the accessibility of services and work with service providers to make this happen.

 Examples of our work include influencing senior decision makers to create positive change, developing and testing new ways of working to increase accessibility, increasing understanding of sight loss, giving service providers accessibility feedback, running events for blind and partially sighted people, and more.